gravitational/teleport/rfd/0080-yubikey-piv.md

 Since PIN and touch policies are configured locally on a PIV private key, we cannot delegate the task of setting policies for a private key to the server.
 Additionally, since these policies depend on Cluster Auth Preference and Role settings, there is no way for us to give the required settings to the user before they login.

-To work around this limitiation, we will add another gRPC endpoint `GetPIVAssertionRequirements` for a user to fetch their PIV requirements:
+To work around this limitiation, we will add another gRPC endpoint `GetPIVRequirements` for a user to fetch their PIV requirements:

 ```
-rpc GetPIVAssertionRequirements() returns (PIVAssertionRequirements);
+rpc GetPIVRequirements(GetPIVRequirementsRequest) returns (GetPIVRequirementsResponse);

+// The user will be pulled from the request certificate, so request message can be empty for now.
+message GetPIVRequirementsRequest {
+}

+message GetPIVRequirementsResponse {
+    PIVRequirements PIVRequirements = 1;
+}

-message PIVAssertionRequirements {
+message PIVRequirements {
     string Mode = 1;
     string PINPolicy = 2;
     string TouchPolicy = 3;